rlugojr/linkurious-enterprise-manual/en/style/size-edges.md

 If we zoom in on the relationship between Instagram and Sequoia Capital, we can see it has a ```raised_amount_usd``` property with the value ```55 000 000```.

-We are going to size the different companies according to their ```raised amount``` property in order to quickly glimpse who invested the most money in Instagram.
+We are going to size the edges between different companies according to their ```raised amount``` property in order to quickly glimpse who invested the most money in Instagram.

 We click on the upper right corner to open up the design panel and choose the ```Edges``` tab.